 People are more likely to share content that they find interesting, whether that’s a photo, a blog post, a case study, etc. Businesses that run a blog may see double the email traffic of those who don’t.
 By creating content that easily lends itself to sharing, you can improve your brand recognition and potentially increase referrals.
 Studies have shown that about 33% of consumers trust content shared by a business.
 When this same information is shared by a trusted peer, this number increases to 92%.
 This means creating great content on a consistent basis is key.
 For example, try documenting the process of a renovation through a photo series for social media.
 Using original photos instead of stock photography may potentially increase your conversion rate by up to 35%!
 Using this method can also help you nurture and engage with your customers long after you finish their project.

-You never know what that extra little thing may be that pushes one of your customers to refer you to a friend or family member.
-Sending a handwritten thank-you note to a homeowner after the project is completed, for example, is a small detail that can help you stand out from the competition and keep you top of mind in the future.
+You never know what that thing may be that pushes one of your customers to refer you.
+Sending a handwritten thank-you note to a homeowner after the project is done, for example, is a small detail that can help you stand out from the competition and keep you top of mind in the future.
 Remember, it’s all about the experience that your customer has with you, from the moment they first find you to the project’s completion that matters.